HanTheDev/data-intelligence-platform/README.md

 4. Push to the branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request

-📝 License
+## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 👤 Author
 Ilhan Firka Najia

 GitHub: @HanTheDev

-🙏 Acknowledgments
+## 🙏 Acknowledgments

-Built as a portfolio project for full-stack engineering position Inspired by modern web scraping best practices
+Built as a portfolio project for my full-stack engineering skills

+Inspired by modern web scraping best practices

 Thanks to the open-source community

-📧 Contact
+## 📧 Contact
-For questions or feedback, please reach out at your.email@example.com
+For questions or feedback, please reach out at hanfirka1@gmail.com

 Note: This project is for educational and portfolio purposes.
 Always respect websites' robots.txt and terms of service when scraping.